 - ‘You have to have a philosophy of inclusiveness’ – It’s not just other entrepreneurs but anyone who is interested in being part of the startup ecosystem should be ‘allowed in’ without any special handshakes, having the right credentials or ‘being in with the in crowd’.
 If everyone contributes energy to the startup community, it’ll get bigger and grow faster, be more successful and more fun.
 From my experience, the developers in the North East in particular are extremely welcoming and supportive of each other, always willing to help each other out and share knowledge and expertise.
 There are some natural leaders amongst them but it’s not forced and there is no set agenda other than doing things for the greater good of the community, having fun and growing as an individual.
 Regular collaboration & a sense of community are real strengths of the North East tech & digital sector.

-Newcastle and the wider North East is a great place to start or grow a business, especially a tech / digital / creative one but the work is never done & we mustn’t get complacent or take things for granted.
+Newcastle and the wider North East of England is a fantastic place to start or grow a business, especially a tech / digital / creative one but the work is never done & we mustn’t get complacent or take things for granted.
 It’s important to take regular (probably annual) & honest reviews of where we are, how far we’ve come & where things can be improved but we’re in good shape & there’s nowhere I’d rather be!